 Facelift surgery, also known as a rhytidectomy, is a procedure that raises certain structures in the middle and lower parts of the face.
 Few facial plastic surgeries have the same dramatic effects that a facelift provides.
-At City Facial Plastics in Manhattan, NY, we utilize cutting-edge techniques to give our facelift patients natural, long-lasting results.
-The best-in-class plastic surgeon in New York City, Dr. Gary Linkov specializes in customized facelifts for our patients, helping them enjoy a rejuvenated, youthful appearance.
+At City Facial Plastics in New York City, we utilize cutting-edge techniques to give our facelift patients natural, long-lasting results with no scars.
+The best-in-class plastic surgeon, Dr. Gary Linkov, specializes in customized facelifts for our patients, helping them enjoy a rejuvenated, youthful appearance.
 Providing some of the best facelifts in New York City, he considers unique facial features, pays attention to detail, and provides remarkable outcomes.
 Dr. Gary Linkov is among the most skilled surgeons, widely regarded as a facelift expert in the area and nationwide.

 A facelift is a surgical procedure that rejuvenates the central and lower face and the neck.
 It smooths the creases between the cheeks and the upper lip and reduces the loose skin that develops between the cheek, chin, and jawline.
 It can also define the jawline and correct droopy or wrinkled neck skin.
 The procedure involves removing excess skin and tightening facial tissue to provide long-lasting results.
 Because facelifts can be performed alone or in conjunction with other facial enhancements, downtime depends on the extent of your procedure.
 There are many types of facelifts, but the best one is a customized approach that addresses your problem areas and concerns.

 Dr. Gary Linkov is proud to be among the best facelift surgeons in New York City.
 Given his extensive training in head and neck surgery, he has special expertise in the anatomy of the face and neck including the deep structures involved in facelift surgery.
 You can view some before and after photos from real patients who underwent facelift surgery with Dr. Linkov below: